itskingori/pesapal-gem/README.md

 The gem should be [up on RubyGems.org][7] and it's [accompanying RubyDoc reference here][13].

-_Ps: No 3rd party oAuth library dependencies, it handles all the oAuth flows on it's own so it's light on your app._
+_Ps: No 3rd party oAuth library dependencies, it handles all the oAuth flows on it's own so your app is one dependency less._

 Installation